 Molding: From Bare Walls to Crown Jewel

-Decorative trim adds timeless character and visual appeal
+The decorative trim of crown molding adds timeless character and visual appeal

 (Above) Molding and picture frame molding by Sweeten homeowner